On decomposition thresholds for odd-length cycles and other tripartite graphs: Conclusion

 We have explored a method based on condensations, coupled with graph regularity and fractional decompositions into weighted graphs.
 With this, we have lowered the best known minimum degree threshold sufficient for $F$-decompositions for various tripartite graphs $F$, including $K_4^-$ and odd cycles $C_\ell$.
 In the latter case, as $\ell$ grows, our threshold approaches $\frac{1}{2}$ fairly rapidly compared with previous work.

 Our results in Section~\ref{S:tripartite} concerning general tripartite graphs were limited because Theorem~\ref{T:approxToIntegralGen} cannot provide bounds better than $\frac{3}{4}$ in the case of tripartite $F$.
 It would be interesting to investigate whether this limitation can be overcome for at least some tripartite graphs.
 The method of condensation can generalise to handle graphs $F$ with $\chi(F)=k>3$.
-This motivates both the study of fractional decomposition thresholds for weighted copies of $K_k$, as well as the possibility of more general improvements on the $1-\frac{1}{\chi+1}$ term in Theorem~\ref{T:approxToIntegralGen}.
+This motivates both the study of fractional decomposition thresholds for weighted copies of $K_k$, as well as the possibility of decreasing the $1-\frac{1}{\chi+1}$ term in Theorem~\ref{T:approxToIntegralGen}.

 Another interesting question, even for tripartite $F$, would be whether the absorber methods of \cite{BarKuhLoOstTay} can be adapted to weighted cliques.
 If so, this could lead via condensation to degree thresholds for multipartite host graphs $G$.
-The fractional side of this problem can be attacked with existing methods, though the resulting minimum degree bounds are likely to be worse than for dense host graphs.
+The fractional side of this problem can be attacked with existing methods, see for instance \cite{Mon}.